docker-archive/dcus-hol-2017/docker-enterprise/README.md

 When you encounter a phrase in between `<` and `>`  you are meant to substitute in a different value.

-For instance if you see `https://<node0-dns-name>` you would actually type something like `https://node0-smwqii1akqh.southcentralus.cloudapp.azure.com`.

-You will be asked to SSH into various nodes.
-In this lab these nodes are referred to as `node0`, `node1`, and `node2`, but you will use the full DNS name or IP address of the node.

 ## <a name="prerequisites"></a>Prerequisites